Lawyers for impaired driving accident lawsuits in Virginia

 A DUI personal injury or wrongful death lawsuit is similar to a regular car accident claim, but with a big exception.
-In both cases, you can be awarded compensation for medical bills, lost wages, permanent injury, funeral and burial expenses, loss of love and companionship, and more.
+In both cases, you can be awarded compensation for medical bills, lost wages, permanent injury, funeral and burial expenses, loss of companionship, and more.

 However, in a drunk driving lawsuit, you can also be awarded punitive damages.
-Punitive damages are meant to not only punish the drunk driver, but also to send a message to the community that such reckless behavior will not be tolerated.
+Punitive damages are meant to not only punish the drunk driver, but also send a message to the community that such reckless behavior will not be tolerated.

 When are punitive damages handed out?